KevinDockx/SecuringAspNetCoreWithOAuth2andOIDC/README.md

-# Securing ASP.NET Core with OAuth2 and OpenID ConnectC
+# Securing ASP.NET Core with OAuth2 and OpenID Connect
 Starter files &amp; fully functioning finished sample code for my Securing ASP.NET Core with OAuth2 and OpenID Connect course, currently targeting .NET 8 and .NET 9.

 - The **main** branch targets .NET 8 and exactly matches the course.